-Whaaaat!
-Yes, that’s a thing we are not making it up, really!
+What!
+Yes, that’s a thing, and we are not making it up!

-Let us read on to know more about underwear allergy symptoms and what it is all about!
+Let us read on to know more about the symptoms of underwear allergy and what it is all about!
+(1)

-Can you be really allergic to underwear?
+Can you be allergic to underwear?
 Let’s dig deeper!

 1. Decoding the fuss

 According to famous allergist Timothy Mainardi, you could be allergic to a host of stuff that includes water and even exercise!
-God damn, there is your excuse to wiggle out of the next gym session.
-Jokes aside, these could be pretty serious if not caught and treated right away.
+Gosh, that should be your excuse to wiggle out of the next gym session.
+Jokes aside, symptoms of underwear allergy could be pretty serious if not caught and treated right away.

-Similarly, when they say underwear allergy, it basically means you have textile dermatitis or allergy to the textile/fabric of the underwear.
-It culminates as contact dermatitis which means an itchy rash.
+Similarly, when they say you are allergic to underwear, it means you have textile dermatitis which is an allergy to the textile/fabric of the underwear.
+It culminates as contact dermatitis, which means itchy rashes from underwear.

 So what is it all about and what are the underwear allergy symptoms?

-This kind of rash is an indication that the person could be allergic to the fabric, dyes, chemicals and preservatives in the garment - also at times to the latex in the underwear band that is a major contributor of dermatitis.
-Some severe symptoms may include lesions on skin and pus-filled blisters, not so pretty in private parts now, are they?
+Rashes from underwear are indications that the person could be allergic to the fabric, dyes, chemicals and preservatives in the garment - also at times to the latex in the underwear band that is a significant contributor to dermatitis.
+Some severe symptoms of underwear allergy may include lesions on the skin and pus-filled blisters, not so pretty in private parts now, are they?

 And extremely painful!

-Synthetic fibres such as rayon, polyester, nylon, spandex or rubber can also cause irritation and rash as they make one sweat more and are extremely low on breathability.
+Synthetic fibres such as rayon, polyester, nylon, spandex or rubber may cause irritation and rash as they make a person sweat more and are extremely low on breathability.

-Symptoms include breaking out in hives or rash and of course as all allergic reactions, should be treated right away.
+Symptoms include breaking out in hives or rash and of course, as all allergic reactions, underwear allergy should be treated right away.

 2. Combating the Underwear Allergy Symptoms

-One of the most reasonable ways to combat this kind of allergy as per experts is to simply opt for organic replacements or find hypoallergenic fabrics.
-Material that is 100% naturally sourced and has higher moisture-wicking properties are also something you could opt for as these fabrics tend to be high on breathability lets your skin breathe along with keeping you dry.
-Latex-free clothes that use lycra are generally hypoallergenic and so are fabrics like MicroModal which is 3X softer than cotton and have antibacterial properties.
+One of the most reasonable ways to combat underwear allergy as per experts is to opt for organic replacements or find hypoallergenic fabrics.
+Material that is 100% naturally sourced and has higher moisture-wicking properties can be opted for as these fabrics tend to be high on breathability.
+They let your skin breathe along while keeping you dry.
+Latex-free clothes that use lycra are generally hypoallergenic and so are fabrics like MicroModal, which is 3X softer than cotton and has antibacterial properties.
 You could very well categorise these as allergy-free underwear!

 Can you be allergic to cotton underwear?

 Believe it or not, but sometimes even cotton undies can cause similar rashes and lesions.
-Most of the time, the underwear is composed of 90% cotton and 10% lycra and the ratio anomaly may be a factor for this kind of breakout.
+Most of the time, the underwear is composed of 90% cotton and 10% lycra, and the ratio anomaly may be a factor for this kind of cotton allergy.

 Formaldehyde resins are used to make garments wrinkle-free.
-Other components like dyes, glues and chemicals accelerate the tight fabrics which contribute to allergies as well.
+Other components like dyes, glues and chemicals accelerate the tight fabrics which contributes to allergies as well.

 In retrospect :

-- Textile dermatitis can cause skin irritation and allergic reactions that may become extreme.
-This is your underwear allergy symptoms.
+• Textile dermatitis can cause skin irritation and allergic reactions that may become extreme.
+This indicates an underwear allergy.